The Best Magnetic Shower Curtains (2026)

 Size71x74

 Two things keep it out of the top spot.
 First, the price: at $38.98 it costs more than five times our main pick, and most people do not need to spend that to stop a curtain from billowing.
-Second, and more importantly, it has just a single review at the time of writing, so its 4.6-star rating tells us almost nothing about durability or how the cotton holds up to repeated washing.
-Cotton also is not waterproof on its own, so you will want a liner like the Titanker behind it.
+Second, it has a single review at the time of writing, so its 4.6-star rating tells us almost nothing about durability or how the cotton holds up to repeated washing.
+Cotton is not waterproof on its own, so you will want a liner like the Titanker behind it.
 Buy this if a premium, fabric-first look is the point and the budget is there; otherwise the cheaper picks deliver the anti-billow function for far less.

 Also Great